For hotels, airlines, OTAs, and destinations

 Comparison citation for versus queries

 Travelers ask AI to compare properties, airlines, and destinations head to head.
-We engineer the comparison content and third-party validation that gets cited when a traveler runs your brand against a category peer, on the cadence the answer pool refreshes.
+We engineer the comparison content and third-party validation that gets cited when a traveler runs your brand against a category peer.

 05